DJ LeMahieu Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.92 team ERA ranks ninth among all league pitching staffs.
+- The Guardians have the eighth-ranked team ERA across all league pitching staffs (3.75).

-- Guardians pitchers combine to give up nine total home runs at a rate of 0.9 per game (to rank 11th in the league).
+- The Guardians surrender the eighth-fewest home runs in baseball (nine total, 0.8 per game).

-- Bieber (0-0) gets the start for the Guardians, his third of the season.
+- The Guardians will send Gaddis (0-0) out to make his third start of the season.

-- The righty last pitched on Wednesday against the Oakland Athletics, when he went six innings, allowing three earned runs while giving up three hits.
+- The right-hander last appeared on Wednesday against the Oakland Athletics, when he tossed six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.